Lab 2: Data Visualisation I

 Extending Basic Plots

-• T6: Pick your favourite gene and create a boxplot of expression levels stratified on the variable event_label
+• T6: Pick your favourite gene and create a box plot of expression levels stratified on the variable event_label

-• T7: Like T6, but with densitograms GROUP ASSIGNMENT
+• T7: Like T6, but with densitograms GROUP ASSIGNMENT (Important, see: how to)

-• T8: Pick your favourite gene and create a boxplot of expression levels stratified on the variable age_group
+• T8: Pick your favourite gene and create a box plot of expression levels stratified on the variable age_group

 • Then, add stratification on event_label